paf31/purescript-folds/docs/Control/Fold.md

 maximum :: forall a.
 Bounded a => Fold a a
 ```

+A `Fold` which computes the maximum of its inputs
+(generalized to work with an arbitrary `Bounded` type).

 #### `minimum`

 ``` purescript
 minimum :: forall a.
 Bounded a => Fold a a
 ```

+A `Fold` which computes the minimum of its inputs
+(generalized to work with an arbitrary `Bounded` type).

 #### `elem`